 Loading and unloading vector data

-DSBulk Loader 1.11 adds support for the vector data type when used with Astra DB databases created with the Vector Search feature.
+DSBulk 1.11 adds support for the vector data type when used with Astra DB Serverless (Vector) databases.

 In Astra DB, vector<type, dimension> is restricted to type float32 at this time.
 If a vector is specified in a CQL CREATE TABLE statement, the syntax is to use float as shown in the example below.